-The aim of Hybrid CoE is to provide a single location dedicated to furthering a common understanding of hybrid threats at strategic level and promoting the development of comprehensive, whole-of-government response at national levels and of coordinated response at EU and NATO levels.
+The aim of Hybrid CoE is to provide a single location dedicated to furthering a common understanding of hybrid threats and promoting the development of comprehensive, whole-of-government response at national levels and of coordinated response at EU and NATO levels in countering hybrid threats.

 In addressing these questions, the functions of Hybrid CoE include the following:

 - to encourage strategic-level dialogue and consulting between and among Participants, the EU and NATO;

 - to investigate and examine hybrid influencing targeted to Western democracies by state and non-state actors and to map participants vulnerabilities and improve their resilience and response

 - to conduct tailored training and arrange scenario-based exercises for practitioners aimed at enhancing the Participants’ individual capabilities, as well as interoperability between and among Participants, the EU and NATO for countering hybrid threats;

 - to conduct research and analysis into hybrid threats and methods to counter such threats;

 - to engage with and invite dialogue with governmental, non-governmental experts and practitioners from a wide range of professional sectors and disciplines aiming at improving situational awareness of hybrid threats.